Dissecting RGB-D Learning for Improved Multi-modal Fusion: Related Work

 \subsection{Deep Neural Network Interpretation}

-Deep neural networks (DNNs) have achieved remarkable results on various tasks, but they remain “black boxes" that are hard to understand.
-Previous works on explaining DNNs can be classified into three types: attribution explanations that assign importance scores to inputs, hidden semantic explanations that reveal the meanings of hidden units, and theoretical explanations that analyze the representation capacity of DNNs.

-\textbf{Attribution explanations.} Attribution helps people identify which input features have the most impact on the task outcome.
-The attribution can be calculated e.g., by sensitivity analysis based on the input features (i.e. all pixels) or some variants \cite{simonyan2013deep, zeiler2014visualizing}.
-Over the years, many gradient-based attribution methods \cite{simonyan2013deep, springenberg2014striving, selvaraju2017grad, shrikumar2016not, sundararajan2017axiomatic} have been proposed to interpret DNNs' decisions, since they allow to examine the network's internal mechanism.
-However, explanations based on raw gradients are noisy and may highlight irrelevant local variations in the partial derivatives.
-To address this, sampling-based gradient attribution methods \cite{smilkov2017smoothgrad, adebayo2018sanity} have been introduced that compute the average of gradients by sampling.

-\textbf{Hidden semantic explanations.} Visualizing the visual concepts encoded in the intermediate layers of DNNs is a natural way to interpret DNNs.
+Visualizing the visual concepts encoded in the intermediate layers of DNNs is a natural way to interpret DNNs.
 Activation maximization \cite{erhan2009visualizing, wang2018visualizing, mahendran2015understanding, yosinski2015understanding, nguyen2016synthesizing, olah2017feature} finds a representative feature that maximizes activation of a neuron, channel or layer.
 People can roughly decode visual concepts contained in intermediary layers of DNNs using visualization results.
-For example,low-layer filters encode basic concepts like edges and textures while high-layer filters encode objects and patterns.

 Besides visualization, some studies have explored the relationships between filters and visual concepts (e.g., materials, certain objects).
-Bau \etal~\cite{bau2017network} collected a new dataset BRODEN which provides pixel-wise labels of visual concepts, and found the alignment between a single filter and a specific concept.
-Fong and Vedaldi \cite{fong2018net2vec} showed how a DNN used multiple filters to represent a particular semantic concept, and investigated the embeddings of concepts with a combination of several filters.
-Also, some research \cite{li2021visualizing} has tried to link the evaluation of a DNN's discrimination power with the explanations of visual concepts.
+Bau et al.~\cite{bau2017network} collect a dataset with pixel-wise labels of visual concepts, and find the alignment between a single filter and a specific concept.
+Fong and Vedaldi \cite{fong2018net2vec} show how a DNN uses multiple filters to represent a particular semantic concept, and investigate the embeddings of concepts with a combination of several filters.